MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-in-flow.md

 |**{table}{column} confidence score** |float |How confident the model is in its prediction |Value in the range of 0 to 1.
 Values close to 1 indicate greater confidence that the extracted cell value is accurate |

 > [!NOTE]
 > More output parameters may be proposed such as field coordinates, polygons, bounding boxes and page numbers.
-These are not listed on purpose as mainly intended for advanced use.
+These aren't listed on purpose as they're mainly intended for advanced use.

 ## Common use cases